OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/methods/arrivals-and-departures-for-location.md

   can also be queried at a specific time.
 This can be useful for testing.
 See [timestamps](../index.html#Timestamps) for details on the format of the `time` parameter.
 * maxCount - The size of the list of nearbyStopIds, arrivalsAndDepartures, and stops to return.
 Defaults to 250, can be up to 1000.
-* routeType - optional GTFS routeType to filter by
+* routeType - optional list of GTFS routeTypes to filter by (comma delimited)

 ## Response